tracer-protocol/perpetual-contracts/README.md

 ## Deployment
 Hardhat does not support native deployments.
 To aid in deployment, hardhat-deploy is being used.
 You can see the deployment scripts in the `/deploy` directory.

-Tracer also supports programatic verification of contracts during deployment.
+Tracer also supports programmatic verification of contracts during deployment.
 Use the `hardhat.config.js` file to set your Etherscan API key in order for this to be enabled.

 To run deploys to a live network
 ```